olwend/CV/Olwen.md

 * DSDM Atern Agile Project Management

 #### LONDON SCHOOL OF ECONOMICS 1989 - 1993
 - Bsc ECON (Economic and Social History) 2:2
 - Won University of London Convocation award to follow up dissertation with comparative study "Social and economic influences on 1930's cinema architecture in London and Paris".
-- Used network to gain employment as a English Assistant in a lycee Jean Moulin, Montmorillon, Poitiers

 #### LANGUAGES
 - Intermediate French speaker